Pramilachaudhary/Classication-Project/Writeup.md

 # Abstract:
-The goal of this project is to build a classification model which determines whether a mushroom is poisonous or not for a pharmaceutical company who are interested in studying poisonous mushrooms for medicinal properties.
+The goal of this project is to build a classification model which determines whether a mushroom is poisonous or not for a pharmaceutical company who is interested in studying poisonous mushrooms for medicinal properties.
 I have used the dataset which has the mushroom's physical characteristics such as color, texture, height, cap-diameter etc. which identifies the poisonous mushrooms.

 # Design: